Nicky Lopez Player Props: Royals vs. Tigers

 Nicky Lopez At The Plate

-- In 52 games played this year, he has not hit a long ball.
+- He has not hit a long ball in his 54 games this year.

-- In eight games this year (15.4%), Lopez has picked up an RBI, including two games with multiple runs batted in.
+- Lopez has driven in a run in eight games this year (14.8%), including two games with multiple runs batted in.

-- He has scored in 13 of 52 games this season, and more than once 4 times.
+- In 13 of 54 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.